Do mirrorless cameras have a shutter count

 Overall, while mirrorless cameras may have a shutter count in some cases, it may not be as significant or relevant as with DSLRs.
 It’s essential to understand the specific shutter mechanism of your mirrorless camera to determine if and how the shutter count applies.

-See also Best budget canon mirrorless camera
+See also Best entry-level budget mirrorless camera

 Understanding Mirrorless Cameras